tahrima-sayem/HRC-Cipher/README.md

 # HRC-Cipher

-**A Hybrid Lightweight Text Encryption Scheme Based on Reversal, Caesar Cipher, and Compression**
+**HRC-Cipher: A Hybrid Lightweight Reversal, Caesar, and Compression Based Text Encryption Scheme for Small-Scale and Educational Applications**

 ---